 How fast does your heart beat?

-How about learning about heart rate and how it changes with exercise with this fun investigation?
+Learning about heart rate and how it changes with exercise with a simple heart rate investigation.

 Where is the heart?